Built Ford Tough Series: 2006 season changes

+Beginning in 2006, qualified rides were now scored with a quarter-point system (as opposed to whole points or half points in previous seasons, a system which was first tested at the 2004 and 2005 PBR World Finals), which remained in place through 2025.

 Following the 2006 BFTS event in Grand Rapids, Michigan, OLN's name was changed to Versus.
 Also that year, the PBR began producing events in Canada, Mexico, Brazil, and Australia.
-Starting with the 2006 PBR World Finals, the top contestant from each of the international tours was invited to compete at the first three rounds of the PBR World Finals along the with the top 45 money-earners who qualified for the event.
+Starting with the 2006 PBR World Finals, the top contestant from each of the international tours was invited to compete at the first three rounds of the PBR World Finals along with the top 45 money-earners who qualified for the event.
 If any of the international invitees succeeded in finishing among the top 15 riders based on total points after the first three rounds, they were invited to compete for the rest of the World Finals.
 If they were not among the top fifteen, they were eliminated from the rest of the event.

-Also, beginning with this season, rides were now scored with a quarter-point system (as opposed to whole points or half points in previous seasons, a system which was first tested at the 2004 and 2005 PBR World Finals), which remains in place to this day.

 From 2006 through 2008, the last few regular-season BFTS events were broadcast on Fox.